This article was originally published in December 2022, but we’re reairing it in celebration of Pride Month.

 When Vietnam officially declared that homosexuality is not a disease in August, the LGBTQI+ community raised their rainbow flags high.
 It was a monumental feat of yearslong struggle.
 But many questioned why it took Vietnam this long to give LGBTQI+ persons the right to be accepted and respected.

-But it was a welcome change for the nation, said Jessica Stern, U.S. Special Envoy to Advance the Human Rights of LGBTQI+ Persons, during her visit to Vietnam last week.
+But it was a welcome change for the nation, said Jessica Stern, U.S. Special Envoy to Advance the Human Rights of LGBTQI+ Persons, during her visit to Vietnam in November 2022.
 Jessica was on a critical mission to turn government-to-government dialogues into concrete actions in protecting and advancing the rights of the Vietnamese LGBTQI+ community.

 Her strong advocacy toward equal rights and justice started ten years ago, when she began her career working for poverty alleviation, women’s rights, gender equality, and voting rights.
 It was also while fighting the good fight that she figured out she was a lesbian.